|

 Oklahoma City blast linked to bin Laden.

-O'Reilly she has gathered massive evidence of a foreign conspiracy
+News Channel's Bill O'Reilly she has gathered massive evidence of a foreign

 OKC and WTC Bombers Met in the

-Nichols met with World Trade Center bomber Ramzi Yousef
+City bomber Terry Nichols met with World Trade Center

-Timothy McVeigh carried out their plot, investigative reporter Jayna Davis
+before he and Timothy McVeigh carried out their plot, investigative

 The Oklahoma City bombing.